 The process of drafting and regulating someone’s Will is detailed and can be complex with much room for error.
-However, there is a provision made where the Court is able to override certain errors.
+However, a provision is made where the Court can override specific mistakes.
 This is at the discretion of the Court and not obligatory.

-Logically it would be more difficult to prove the intention of a deceased in his / her Will or amendment if the deviation from the set formalities for the drafting of a Will is greater.
-The following requirements are needed to be met in order for a High Court with jurisdiction to accept and “rescue” a Will which does not comply with formalities:
+Logically it would be more difficult to prove the intention of a deceased in his / her Will or amendment if the deviation from the set formalities for drafting a Will is greater.
+The following requirements need to be met for a High Court with jurisdiction to accept and “rescue” a Will which does not comply with formalities:

 - The Court must be satisfied that the document before it, was drafted or executed by the deceased;

 - Secondly, the person must be deceased or have since died; and

 - Thirdly, such an individual must have been intended for the document, as mentioned, to be in his/her Will.
 It cannot be instructions to amend the Will and how his estate will devolve, as noted in Ex Parte Maurice 1995 (2) SA 713 (C).

 The above illustrates the primary position, where there is far more to be said about the topic.
 Various cases have arisen which differ in facts and context.
 If you need any assistance, do not hesitate to contact us.